KKachanouskaya/CU-Fintech-Bootcamp/README.md

 ## Recommendations
 * In November 2015, acquired Yodlee, a provider of cloud-based digital financial services through data aggregation and data intelligence, for $590MM.
-* The company can monetize on sale of its Yodlee business and invest proceeds in growth of its core Wealth Management Solutions segment.
+* Envestnet can monetize on sale of its Yodlee business and invest proceeds in growth of its core Wealth Management Solutions segment.
 * Direct competitor Plaid was acquired by Visa in Jan 2020 for $5.3Bn (~35x TEV/Revenue).

 Source: company public filings.